 The reproductive stage has been reported to occur during spring and/or summer in these species (20, 13, 3, 34).
 Cano (13) and Distel & Peláez (20), for example, confined flowering to December in other Prosopis species.
 In our study, the boot and flowering stages occurred during the previous 2 months in P. alpataco (Figs. 8 and 9).
-The reproductive stage for the species shown in Figs. 8 and 9 occurred thus at later times than those reported (3, 13, 20).
-Drier conditions during early spring (September and October) in 1983 (58.5 mm) than in 1984 (137 mm) and/or 1985 (115.6 mm) may have contributed to advance the boot stage in P. globosum; the boot, flowering and reproductive phases in L. chilense, and the reproductive stage in B. lycioides (Figs. 1 and 6-9).
-These results are similar to those (14)

-obtained in Prosopis chilensis (Mol.)
+The reproductive stage for the species shown in Figs. 8 and 9 occurred thus at some additional times other than those given by Aramayo et al. (3), Cano (13) and Distel & Peláez (20).
+Drier conditions during early spring (September and October) in 1983 (58.5 mm) than in 1984 (137 mm) and/or 1985 (115.6 mm) may have contributed to advance the occurrence of the boot stage in P. globosum, the boot, flowering and reproductive phases of development in L. chilense, and the reproductive stage in B. lycioides (Figs. 1 and 6-9).
+These results are similar to those obtained by Caro et al. (14) in Prosopis chilensis (Mol.)
 Stuntz which advanced the boot developmental stage as the growing season became drier in semiarid Argentina.
-Production of flowers in the spiny desert shrub Fouquieria diguetti (Tiegh.)
+Production of flowers in the desert, spiny shrub Fouquieria diguetti (Tiegh.)
 I.M.
-Johnstone was greater during the dry season (35).
-These authors suggested that this species can optimize use of resources through differentially translocating water for vegetative and sexual structures when it is available, and for sexual structures when it is not, thereby assigning energy to reproduction mechanisms.
-Jatropha cinerea and J. cuneata interrupt flowering and fructification due to soil moisture reduction in the desert scrub community in Mexico (35).
-This response also occurs in trees and tall shrubs of the tropical semi-arid vegetation of Venezuela where the short rainy season seems to be responsible for the initiation and synchrony of flowering (29).
-Tropical trees of Costa Rica and Tabebuia neochrysantha A. Gentry, a deciduous forest species, show the same pattern (39, 44).
+Johnstone was greater during the dry season (35); these authors suggested that this species can optimize resource use through differentially translocating water for vegetative and sexual structures when it is available, and for sexual structures when it is not, thereby assigning energy to reproduction mechanisms.
+Jatropha cinerea and J. cuneata have interrupted flowering and fructification by a reduction in soil moisture in the desert scrub community in Mexico (35).
+This response has also been observed in trees and tall shrubs of the tropical semi-arid vegetation of Venezuela where the short rainy season seems to be responsible for the initiation and synchrony of flowering (29).
+Tropical trees of Costa Rica and Tabebuía neochrysantha A. Gentry, a deciduous forest species, have shown the same pattern (39, 44).

-On the other hand, fructification in spring was advanced in the wet 1984 when compared to the dry 1983 in S. fasciculatus (Figs. 6 and 7).
-The desert tree Bursera microphylla A. Gray needs a soil moisture threshold to bloom, but it showed abundant flowering when high soil moisture was available (35).
-Aramayo et al. (3) reported the period for the earliest and latest flowering dates during a 3-year-period in G. decorticans, L. chilense and P. globosum in semiarid Argentina.
-Although they recognized variability in the flowering date of these species from year to year, they did not relate this variability to climatic parameters.
+On the other hand, the fructification stage in spring was advanced in the wetter 1984 when compared to the drier 1983 in S. fasciculatus (Figs. 6 and 7).
+The desert tree Bursera microphylla A. Gray needed a soil moisture threshold to produce flowers, but it showed abundant flowering when high soil moisture was available (35).
+Aramayo et al. (3) reported the period for the earliest and lattest flowering dates during a 3year-period in G. decorticans, L. chilense and P. globosum in semiarid Argentina.
+Although they recognized variability in the flowering date of these species among years, they did not relate this variability to climatic variables.

 The beginning of autumn (March and April) was wetter in 1984 (155.5 mm) than in 1985 (93.3 mm) (Fig. 1).
-This may have contributed to extend the reproductive phase during this period in 1984 in P. globosum (Figs. 8 and 9).
+This may have contributed to extend the reproductive phase of development during this period in 1984 in P. globosum (Figs. 8 and 9).